 Remembering our common humanity

 Emphatically, Dr. Salim says, “They are people like us.
-They need to be cared for.
+They need care.
 Today it’s him, but tomorrow it could be you.
 Because there are just stressors that break us down.
 When you lack support, you break down.
 We need to support the mental health care system at large, not just here.
 They can heal, as long as we combine hands and support them.”

 All in all, Dr. Salim certainly knows the power of mental health care.
 As a result of mental health care, he’s seen his patients slowly heal and find joy again after devastating losses.
 Similarly, it’s the reason someone like Obedi can be a loving father to his children and doting husband to his wife.